 4 – The Magnificent Mile

-There are a large number of more down to earth stores, brands, and Department stores, but while these are quite fun to look around they can be found in every city across the states so window shopping is less fun than real shopping.
-The Mile also host a high number of restaurants, bars, and cafes.
+There are a large number of more down-to-earth stores, brands, and Department stores, but while these are quite fun to look around they can be found in every city across the states so window shopping is less fun than real shopping.
+The Mile also hosts a high number of restaurants, bars, and cafes.
 It is a fantastic location and one not to be missed.

 5 – Chicago River Walk